 - Enter the time zone used to export date values in the file.

-After saving the connection, try clicking the Date and time preview button to see if the date is formatted as expected.
+After saving the connection, try selecting Date and time preview to see if the date is formatted as expected.

 4. Link identifiers between files and BlueConic.

-BlueConic can only map imported data to profiles if at least one of the imported columns should be imported to a profile property that is a unique identifier.
+BlueConic can only map imported data to profiles using either the BlueConic profile identifier or by a profile property if at least one of the imported columns can be imported to a profile property that is a unique identifier.
 So, you need to determine how BlueConic can recognize matches:

-Information will only be imported if an exact match for the linked identifiers is found in an existing profile, unless the checkbox is activated to allow the creation of new profiles.
+Information will only be imported if an exact match for the linked identifiers is found in an existing profile, unless you activate the checkbox to allow the creation of new profiles.
 In the latter case a new profile will be created in BlueConic.

 5. Map Amazon Web Services (S3) data to BlueConic.

-Bulk mapping: Click "Add all detected fields" to set up a bulk mapping between Amazon S3 and BlueConic.
+Bulk mapping: Select "Add all detected fields" to set up a bulk mapping between Amazon S3 and BlueConic.